dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

-- Please read through the first three chapters of the textbook by today.
-      - I will introduce Figure 2.2 from the Rugman and Collinson textbook.

-- I would also like to discuss MNEs a bit in the first part of the class, in particular listing out some reasons why a firm might become a MNE (building on the various mechanisms - i.e., exporting, licensing - we discussed last class that a firm can use to _become_ internationalised).

-- We will focus a bit on globalisation in Module 1, and some of the readings (journal articles) for this module are directed at this.
+- We will start to focus a bit on globalisation today, and some of the readings (journal articles) for this module are directed at this.
 It's a massive topic, highly relevant to how business is undertaken internationally, and in some cases very controversial.
-Some background online articles can be found in the Pinboard links for this Module (see Nexus):
+Some background online articles can be found in the Pinboard links for this Module (see Nexus).

-- Readings to be discussed (volunteers needed to lead):
+- Readings to be discussed over the next few classes (volunteers needed to lead):
     - International Economics 1: A brief history of modern economic globalization
-    - Volunteer presentation: Fundamentals of Global Strategy 2: The globalization of companies and industries
+    - Fundamentals of Global Strategy 2: The globalization of companies and industries
     - The Global Environment Of Business: New Paradigms For International Management
+    - Morrison, A. and Bouquet, C. (2011) 'Are you giving globalization the right amount of attention?'
+MIT Sloan Management Review 52(2).
+    - Kerr, W.R.
+(2016) 'Harnessing the best of globalization', MIT Sloan Management Review 58(1).
+    - Bremner, I (2014) 'The New Rules of Globalization', Harvard Business Review, January-February 2014.
+    - Santos, J.F.P. and Williamson, P.J.
+(2015) 'The new mission for mulitnationals', MIT Sloan Management Review (Summer 2015)
+    - Sledge, S. (2006) "Does Globalization Affect Multinational Corporation Performance?", Journal of Transnational Management 11(2):77–95.
+    - Brainard, S.L.
+(1997).
+"An Empirical Assessment of the Proximity-Concentration Trade-Off between Multinational Sales and Trade", American Economic Review 87(4):520–544.
+    - Kandogan, Y. (2014) 'The effect of foreign trade and investment liberalization on spatial concentration of economic activity', International Business Review 23(3):648-659

 **CLASS NOTES**

-- For next class: be sure to do some of the background reading (see the procedural notes for the class) for our visit from Diane Grey and Mariette Mulaire.

 ---------------------------------------------